PowerShell

 The Nectar DXP PowerShell module is available via the standard Microsoft PowerShell Gallery.
 It can be installed either manually or using Install-Module.
 If you've previously installed an older version of the Nectar DXP PowerShell module manually, it is recommended to remove the old module before proceeding:

-PowerShell-Based installation (Admin Mode)
+PowerShell-Based installation

 1. Open a PowerShell session